SoarGroup/Soar/Release/readme.txt

 [Platforms]

-Officially supported platforms include 32- and 64-bit versions of these
+Officially supported platforms are:
-systems:

-  * Windows XP, Vista, 7
+  * Windows XP, Vista, 7 32/64 bit
-  * Ubuntu Linux 9.10
+  * Ubuntu Linux 10.10 32/64 bit
-  * Mac OS X 10.6
+  * Mac OS X 10.6 64 bit

-Other platforms may work but have not specifically been tested, you can try binaries or attempt to compile from source:
+Other platforms may work but have not specifically been tested, you can try binaries or compile from source:

         http://code.google.com/p/soar/wiki/Build